mjpernot/mongo-lib/README.md

 ### Configuration:

 Create Mongo configuration files.
-Two configuration files will be created, one with master as the main connection and one with slave as the main connection.
   Make the appropriate change to the environment.
+  Note 1:  There will be three configuration files created for testing.
+One for a standalone Mongo database and two will be created that require the Mongo databases to be part of a replica set.
+One of these will be the master_mongo.py and the other one will be the slave_mongo.py.
+  NOTE 2:  Even if testing only the replication side, the testing files will still require the mongo.py to be setup.
   * Change these entries in the Mongo setup:
     - user = "USER"
     - japd = "PSWORD"